Alexa Dellanos Bares Cleavage & Tiny Waist In Sexy Sportswear While Showing Off Her Golden Mane

-Alexa Dellanos fans rarely get to see their favorite celebrity on social media these days, but the American-Cuban beauty made a glorious comeback to Instagram with a gorgeous snap posted Tuesday night.
+Fans of Alexa Dellanos rarely get to see their favorite celebrity on social media these days, but the American-Cuban beauty made a glorious comeback to Instagram with a gorgeous snap posted Tuesday.
 In the photo, Alexa looked smoking hot in sexy sportswear, showing off her toned body in a teeny, cleavage-baring top and leggings.
 While her killer curves certainly stole the spotlight, the post was geared towards hair styling; the Instagram model and influencer made her caption all about her long, golden tresses, crediting tape extensions specialist Zaida Gracia for her fabulous look.

 According to the geotag, the snapshot was captured in Puerto Rico, where Alexa and her boyfriend, graffiti artist Alec Monopoly, have quarantined themselves during the COVID-19 pandemic, as previously reported by The Inquisitr.
 The half-body shot showed the model posing against what looked like a glass door, which offered a peek into a modern office interior.